 - His believing is an evidence of an existing state of grace as a current passenger who is already on the train (Hebrews 11:1) not a prerequisite required for boarding the train to obtain grace.
 (I John 5:1)

-While all metaphors have their limitations, I believe this train metaphor accurately depicts the way in which sinners are saved described in the scriptures, and avoids the crass decisionism of the more popular attempts I have encountered.
+While all metaphors have their limitations, I believe this train metaphor accurately depicts the way in which sinners are saved according to the scriptures, and avoids the crass decisionism of some more popular attempts that I have encountered.